DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Dialogue Interaction System.md

+I need some way to represent the dialogue system in-engine so that dialogue can start being implemented properly.
 # What is a Dialogue Interaction?

 - A dialogue interaction is a list of *"Dialogue Lines"* from one or more characters.